shariq1989/cookbook/content/recipe/IP_Carnitas.md

 ### ABOUT THE MEAL

-Who doesn't love a good taco?
-This carnitas recipe is a crowd-pleaser; they are everything you want in a good street taco, the juicy, shredded pork, and the crispy, flavorful edges, all made in the comfort of your own home.
+Carnitas, or "little meat," is a popular Mexican dish of braised pork shoulder that is later pulled apart and then crisped up.
+This carnitas recipe makes for the perfect street taco- the juicy, shredded pork, and the crispy, flavorful edges, all made in the comfort of your own home.

 #### What main ingredients are needed for this meal?

-* Pork Shoulder: Pork shoulder or "pork butt" is ideal for carnitas because of the higher fat content; it helps the meat maintain its tender juiciness throughout the cooking process.
+* Pork Shoulder: Pork shoulder is ideal for carnitas.
+The higher fat content helps the meat maintain its tender juiciness throughout the cooking process.

-* Citrus Flavor: The orange juice both tenderizes the pork and flavors the dish.
+* Citrus: The orange juice tenderizes the pork and flavors the dish.

-* Onion
+* Onion: We prefer the bite of the red onions cooked with the pork and used as a garnish.

 * Warm Herbs and Spices: Cumin, Cinnamon, Oregano, and Bay Leaves